MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/symproxy-automated-installation.md

 ---
 title: SymProxy Automated Installation
-description: These steps along with the Install.cmd script below can help automate the installation of SymProxy to a default IIS installation.
-You will likely need to adapt these steps to the specific needs of your environment. ms.assetid: 9E5433D8-D024-4E2B-AEAA-2271C133FD0E
+description: These steps along with the Install.cmd script below can help automate the installation of SymProxy to a default IIS installation. ms.assetid: 9E5433D8-D024-4E2B-AEAA-2271C133FD0E
 ---